Are you ready for your Supercar Track Xperience at Driveway Austin?

 For XX Guests, there are no fees to park at Driveway Austin.

 Any XX branded area after Check-In is considered the “Pit Area” and adults will need a spectator pass.
 VIP Pit Pass access ($10 per adult) provides closer spectator viewing in the pit area (kids 12 under are FREE but must be with an adult).
-Tented seating, bleachers, close photo opportunities, and waters are included in the Pit Pass, but cannot be promised for free spectator areas.
+Tented seating, seating, close photo opportunities, and waters are included in the Pit Pass, but cannot be promised for free spectator areas.

-Drone usage/ aerial footage is not permitted.
+Drone usage/ aerial footage is prohibited.

 We are a rain or shine experience so on average, our experiences are not postponed and refunds are not provided due to inclement weather (as long as track conditions remain safe).
 A day-of reschedule request is a $100 fee, unless we have postponed.

 If we postpone an event you will be alerted via Email and text message, and we have up to 12 months to provide a reschedule date at a track location close to you.
 Please visit our FAQ for more information on postponements or cancellations.